afviriato/getoverherer/README.md

 ### How to use
 First of all you need to download the script and put it in some directory in your OS.
-In order to make things easier you could create a symbolic link with the script's "nick name".
-To do that navigate to the directory where you saved the script and run the follow command:
+Now you need to give execution permission to the script and its synbolic linkk.
+To do that navigate to the directory where you saved the script and run the follow commands:
 ```
-ln -s getoverherer.sh goh
+sudo chmod +x getoverherer.sh && sudo chmod +x goh
 ```
 After that add the directory where you save the script in the previous step in the PATH variable.
 You can do that by putting the follow line in you "/etc/environment" file or "~/.bashrc" file or "~/.profile" file